drewdecarme/buttery-tools/packages/buttery-cli/README.md

 - Add `init` command to ensure a commands directory is there and some other things
 - Add an SEO command for creating a PWA manifest file
 - Add an SEO command for creating favicon files
+- Watch and entire directory instead of just some files so when a new command is added it's added to the build files
+- Make a static build instead of runtime evaluation.
+The development errors surface when instantiating the CLI rather than when developing it.